MIPT-ILab/mipt-mips/readme.md

 * `--icache-ways` — # of ways in instruction cache
 * `--icache-line-size` — line size of instruction cache

-#### Complex pipeline
+#### Execution pipeline
-* `--complex-alu-latency` - number of execution stages required for complex arithmetic instructions to be complete
+* `--long-alu-latency` - number of execution stages required for long arithmetic instructions to be complete

 ## About MIPT-MIPS